p-adic equidistribution of CM points: Cycles in formal schemes and their projective limits

 \subsubsection{Intersection multiplicities}

 If $X$ is a Noetherian formal scheme and $x\in X$ is a regular point, the intersection multiplicity function

-is defined via Serre's Tor formula.
-It is a symmetric bilinear form restricting to the usual intersection multiplicity \beq\lb{m not} m_{x}([Z_{1}], [Z_{2}])=\dim \OO_{X, x}/(\cI_{Z_{1},x} + \cI_{Z_{2}, x})\eeq whenever $X$ is $2$-dimensional, $[Z_{i}]$ (for $i=1$, $2$) is the pushforward to $X$ of the fundamental class of the $1$-dimensional irreducible subscheme defined by the ideal sheaf $\cI_{Z_{i}}$, and the intersection $Z_{1}\cap Z_{2} $ is proper at $x$.
+is defined via Serre's Tor formula \cite[\S 20.4]{ful}.
+It is a symmetric bilinear form such that if $X=\X'$ and $Z_{1}$, $Z_{2}$ are as in \eqref{int prop}, then \beqq m_{x}([Z_{1}], [Z_{2}])=m_{x}(Z_{1}, Z_{2}) \eeqq where the right-hand side is the plain intersection multiplicity defined in \eqref{int prop}.
 The subscript $x$ is omitted when $|X|$ consists of a a single point.

 \addtocontents{toc}{ }

 \begin{bibdiv} \begin{biblist}

 \bib{ber}{book}{ author={Berkovich, Vladimir G.}, title={Spectral theory and analytic geometry over non-Archimedean fields}, series={Mathematical Surveys and Monographs}, volume={33}, publisher={American Mathematical Society, Providence, RI}, date={1990}, pages={x+169}, isbn={0-8218-1534-2}, review={\MR{1070709}}, }